 In this post, we’ll help you determine whether your existing sales process is the right fit.
 We’ll compare the two types of sales processes (one and multi).
 And we’ll help you choose between them.
-As a guide, download our 10th annual workbook, How to Make Your Number in 2017.
-Turn to the sales strategy section and flip to the Sales Process phase on page 279 of the PDF.
+It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
+The Revenue Growth Diagnostic interactive tool will help you determine if you are likely or unlikely to make your number.

 Your sales process is the key to consistent sales performance.
 The trick is picking the right type of process to use.

 Signs Your Sales Process Is a Bad Fit:

 If some or all of these apply, your sales process is ineffective.
 Worse, it may be backfiring.

 - Missing the number.
 This should prompt a thorough review.

 - Reduced deal size.
 Your average sales price (ASP) is down.

 - Sliding win rate.
 You’re just not closing sales like you used to.

 - Lengthy sales cycle.
 What once took you 180 days is now taking 210.